Chapter 15 : Ups and Downs

 "Needless to say, each assignment I received was better than the last.
 Without any direction, you seem to have grasped everything your professors have been planning to teach you this year.
 Surely you know, very few young witches and wizards are able to self-teach advanced magic.
 Your insight and understanding of each subject without formal education on the topic has all been given top marks.
 I'm wondering if you're able to perform the magic you've been studying.
 Would you be willing to show me a few spells?"

 It was all I could do not to faint; I gaped at him and my sweaty hands gripped the edge of the chair I sat in.
 "P-perform magic… f-for you, sir?"

 "Certainly.
 It is one thing to do the formal research, but quite another to actually perform the spells."

 "Y-yes, sir, Professor.
 I can perform the magic," I felt like I'd just been hit with a stunning spell.

 "Very good.
 Don't be nervous," he winked at me, which was successful in making me even more shaky.
 Nevertheless, I raised my wand, closed my eyes, and took a deep breath.

 As quickly as I could, and silently--for I doubted I would be able to speak properly--I performed every bit of practicable magic we were supposed to have learned that year, from disarming to the shield charm to small bits of human transfiguration.
 As my spell work progressed, Dumbledore's eyebrows rose and his eyes widened.
 By the time I finished, I was spent.

 "My, my," Dumbledore retreated behind his desk and gestured towards the plush armchair opposite him, "that was quite impressive, Jane.
-And not an incantation spoken aloud.
 There are seventh years who couldn't perform the magic you've just shown me.
 You taught yourself all of this?"